Costs of Trading

 For example you may have GBP as your base currency for your CFD account, but if you trade the Wall Street the profit and loss for that trade will be in USD.
 By trading a host of international instruments you would end up with balances that are comprised of multiple currencies.

 City Index has a process called ‘Back to Base' which automatically converts any realised profits and losses, adjustments, fees and charges that are denominated in another currency, back to the base currency of your account before applying them to your account.

 For example, If your base currency is pounds sterling and you place a CFD trade on the Wall Street Index, as the Wall Street Index is a US dollar denominated market, your profits or losses, as well as any additional charges when applicable (such as commission, financing, dividends, corporate actions etc.) will be denominated in US dollars.
 Back to Base (Currency Conversion) automatically converts these charges back to your nominated base currency, which in this example, would be pounds sterling.
-Traders existing cash balances which proceed the 28th April 2012 will not be affected.
+Traders' existing cash balances which precede the 28th April 2012 will not be affected.